 Feeding your bunny is a more difficult task than it may seem at first.
 Popular lore has it that rabbits live off of carrots and lettuce.
-However, the reality is that feeding them nothing but lettuce and carrots will kill it pretty quickly and in a rather unpleasant fashion.
+However, the reality is that feeding them nothing but lettuce and carrots would kill it pretty quickly—and in a rather unpleasant fashion.
 There is a wide range of foods that you should not feed your rabbit, which also includes cabbage and parsnips.

 Grass or hay should make up the bulk of your rabbit's diet.
 One of these foods should always be available for it to munch.
 If you do feed it grass, make sure it has not come from anywhere that may have been treated with pesticides.

 They need to eat almost constantly while they are awake, and the roughage and long fibers in grass and hay are excellent for keeping their digestive systems moving.
 It is vital that a rabbit's digestive system is always moving, so please never let them go without food, even overnight.
 Rabbits are crepuscular creatures, which means they tend to be more active around dawn and dusk, but they can also be active at varying times through the day and the night.
 Therefore they always need to have food on hand, and it should be hay or grass.

 Pellets can also make up part of a rabbit's diet, but be sparing in how much you feed.
 Pellets, especially brands that contain little treats and seeds, are the equivalent of loading your pets up on cheeseburgers and fries.
 So while your little one will always be happy to eat these foods, they should be occasional treats, never the main meal.
 Straight pellets are slightly better, but they are still often quite concentrated food sources.

 3. Fresh Vegetables